David Koch (1940-2019)

-David H. Koch, born in 1940, is Executive Vice-President of Koch Industries, and the CEO of the subsidiary Koch Chemical Technology Group.
+David H. Koch (born in 1940, died in 2019) is Executive Vice-President of Koch Industries, and the CEO of the subsidiary Koch Chemical Technology Group.

-David Koch is tied with his brother Charles as the 6th wealthiest person in the World according to Forbes, estimating their weath at $41.3 billion each.
+David Koch was tied with his brother Charles as the 6th wealthiest person in the World according to Forbes, estimating their weath at $41.3 billion each.
 Bloomberg estimates David Koch's wealth exceeds $52 billion.
 David Koch is the richest person living in New York City ahead of former mayor Michael Bloomberg.
 In addition to his Park Avenue residence, he has homes in Aspen, CO; Southampton, NY; and Palm Beach, FL.
-Though he’s donated millions to conservative, libertarian organizations, David Koch has garnered public attention for his non-political philanthropy.
+At the time of his death, David Koch's real estate was estimated at $143 million by Business Insider.
+Though he donated millions to conservative, libertarian organizations, David Koch garnered public attention for his non-political philanthropy.

 David Koch was the 1980 Vice Presidential candidate for the anti-regulatory Libertarian Party.
-Currently, David Koch is on the Board of Directors for the Cato Institute as well as the Reason Foundation, two right-wing, climate-denier think-tanks.
-He is also a founding member and Chairman of the Americans for Prosperity Foundation, an astroturf group that opposes climate solutions and clean energy.
+David Koch served on the Board of Directors for the Cato Institute and Reason Foundation, two think-tanks that have dismissed climate science and fought against policy solutions to the problem.
+Koch was founding member and Chairman of the Americans for Prosperity Foundation, an astroturf group that opposes climate solutions and clean energy.

 Sourced from Greenpeace

 “If we’re going to give a lot of money, we’ll make darn sure they spend it in a way that goes along with our intent.
 And it they make a wrong turn and start doing things we don't agree with we withdraw funding.
 We do exert that kind of control.”